mikblack/hpgp-basics/chr5-novel-regions.md

 Next we need to find the depth (i.e., number of haplotypes crossign each node) for each of these.

-We can caulcate the depth across *all* nodes on chromosoem 5 via:
+We can caulcate the depth across *all* nodes on chromosome 5 via:

 ```{bash}
 odgi depth --threads=48 -i chr5.full.og -d > chr5-full-node-depth.txt